Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 </File>

-Note that not all anchors should be moved under an `anchors` block.
-Some anchors are part of the main YAML structure (for example, defining tests on a column) and should _not_ be moved under a top-level `anchors` key.
+Note that not all anchors should be moved under an `anchors:` block, such as anchors that are part of the main YAML structure (for example, defining tests on a column).

 For more information about this new key, see [anchors](/reference/resource-properties/anchors).